 Technology & Equipment Section

-The Technology and Equipment Section is under the direction of a Lieutenant and is responsible for the maintenance and service of all departmental vehicles, compliance of all A.C.I.C./N.C.I.C. regulations, and assists the Command Staff in the coordination of Crime Analysis activities and reporting.
+The Technology and Equipment Section is under the direction of a Lieutenant and is responsible for the maintenance and service of all departmental vehicles, the operation and maintenance of the department’s Body Worn Camera Program, compliance of all A.C.I.C. /N.C.I.C. regulations, and assists the Command Staff in the coordination of Crime Analysis activities and reporting.
 This section also conducts project research analysis and compiles monthly, quarterly, and yearly reports as directed by the Chief of Police.
 In addition, this section ensures departmental compliance with appropriate criminal statistics reporting protocol, supervises the maintenance and upgrading of computerized police records management systems, and serves as a liaison with the Office of Information Technology and the Communications Center.